 This is an oldie but a goodie.
-I change it up a little every few years and since I haven’t blogged about it before, I thought now would be a good time.
-These Carrot Treat Bags are so easy to make but kids always love getting them.
-Don’t worry if you don’t want to fill them with Gold Fish, I have some alternatives for you.
+I change it up a little every few years and since I haven’t blogged about it for a while, I thought now would be a good time.
+These Carrot Treat Bags are so easy to make but kids love getting them.
+Don’t worry if you don’t want to fill them with Gold Fish, I have some wonderful alternatives for you.

 They are perfect for your kid’s classmates or friends, or tuck them in Easter baskets for a break from all the candy.
 Some kids actually like salty treats more than sweets.
 Not mine, but some kids do.
-My kid’s actually love Gold Fish though, so this is always a good treat.
+My kids and grandkids actually love Gold Fish though, so this is always a good treat.

 cone bags (found at any craft and hobby store)